The nature of physiotherapy

 3.9 Refrains from delegating the controlled acts of tracheal suctioning and spinal manipulation.

-3.10 Ensures tasks assigned to auxiliary staff, students and volunteer personnel are appropriate, and supervised in accordance with regulations and guidelines.
+3.10 Ensures tasks assigned to auxiliary staff, students and volunteer personnel are appropriate,

-3.11 Where possible, takes steps to verify that therapeutic equipment is maintained in safe working order, and equipment records comply with record-keeping regulations.
+3.11 Where possible, takes steps to verify that therapeutic equipment is maintained in safe working

 3.12 Follows appropriate infection control procedures.